natthankrish/OOP_xixixi_AJG/README.md

 * [Folders and Files Description](#folders-and-files-description)

 ## **Program Description**
+The constructed program is a 7-players card game.
+As the game starts, each players will have initially 0 point as the starting point.
+For each round of the game, the players will take turns to play.
+The goal of each round will be for players to take more and more points.
+Players will be using the card game to do several commands during the game.
+The card game itself consists of 4 type of colors.
+Sorted from the highest value, the colors are Red, Yellow, Blue, and Green.
+For each color types of cards, each card has the value of 1 until 13.
+Players can combine several combinations of the cards they have when playing the game.
+The game will be ended if a player has at least 2^32 points.
+Else, the game will be continued into several games and rounds.

 ## **Required Program**
 Here are the things needed to run the program: